Bira/octopus-carnival/_drafts/dnd-bobby.md

 starts.

 Our version of Bobby is a 62-point character using the Apprentice _Fast_ Delver template as a base.
-He's a Strong delver at heart, but he's also tiny.
+He's a Strong delver at heart, and strong for his size, but he's also tiny.
 The Barbarian package would make him an expert at wilderness survival but that's out of character for him.
 So instead of taking that template we're picking two upgrade modules: Fifth Level Fighter and Veteran, which do a good job of portraying Bobby's reckless bravery and his willingness to hit things lots and lots of times.

 Bobby is a perfect fit for the Fortune's Fool disadvantage module, and I made custom picks for the other half.